SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit3EssayJack.md

 BC — new tech made military much better.
 Per the BA, the British royal navy was actually able to have a huge boost in fighting power even while reducing its count during the 1810s.

+Such efficiencies is unrivaled compared to the traditionally large nations

 ## Defluffifying
 CHOSEN THESIS CLAIM